-This petition can be viewed as a complaint against the conduct of domestic authorities of Poland.
+This application can be viewed as a complaint against the conduct of domestic authorities of Poland.
 Usually, a complaint of this kind is investigated domestically, and only then can reach an international body.
-The international body can then take a decision based, inter alia, on facts established and proofs collected during the domestic investigation.
+The international body can then decide on the complaint based, inter alia, on facts established and proofs collected during the domestic investigation.